arq5x/bedtools2/docs/content/tools/coverage.rst

 .. important::

-    As of version 2.24.0, the `coverage` tool can accept multiple files for the `-b` option.
-This allows one to identify overlaps between a single query (`-a`) file and multiple database files (`-b`) at once!
+    As of version 2.24.0, the `coverage` tool has changed such that the coverage is computed for the A file, not the B file.
+This changes the command line interface to be consistent with the other tools.
+Also, the `coverage` tool can accept multiple files for the `-b` option.
+This allows one to measure coverage between a single query (`-a`) file and multiple database files (`-b`) at once!

 .. seealso::